Fitness to Practise Guide for Employers

 In most cases, incidents involving minor employment issues which do not affect the safety or wellbeing of the public do not need to be referred to CORU.

 But in other cases, CORU may take more serious action than you as an employer.
-This may mean that a registrant cannot work in his or her profession, or has restrictions placed on his or her practice.
+This may mean that a registrant cannot work in his or her profession, or has restrictions placed on his or her practice and not just in their current job.
 Fitness to Practise and employment processes are different and can result in different outcomes.

 Each set of circumstances should be considered on its own facts when deciding whether you should as an employer make a complaint.